 If you’ve never had hardwood floors before, or even if you have but this is the first time you’re looking it up, you may be wondering what kind of soap to use on hardwood, do you need to sand and refinish hardwood after a certain amount of time, or just what do you need to do to keep hardwood looking like new for years to come?

-There are some preventative tips you’ll love to learn about that will help you reduce scratches and wear on the finish, as well as some general maintenance suggestions that will clean your hardwood floors without wearing them away and making them get dull.
+There are some preventative tips that will help you reduce scratches and wear on the finish, as well as some general maintenance suggestions that will clean your hardwood floors without wearing them away and making them get dull.
 There’s nothing more classic than hardwood floors, so they’re not going out of style any time soon.
 You want to make sure that yours outlast the trend that’s still going strong after hundreds and hundreds of years.

 Actually, that’s one of the amazing things about hardwood—it lasts a lifetime (or several!) as long as you take care of it.
 Even floors that are a century old or older can look fantastic when they’ve been sanded and refinished, if they’ve been maintained properly.
 The truth is, hardwood isn’t nearly as delicate as some people would have you believe (probably the people selling hardwood “alternatives”).
 That said, it’s not maintenance-free, so if you neglect it you will most definitely see a degradation in quality over time.